ravelmello/ravelmello/README.md

 - 👯 I’m looking to collaborate on NodeJS | Java | React projects
 - 🤔 I’m looking for help with JavaScript's comunity
 - 📫 How to reach me: at ravelmello3@gmail.com
-- 😄 Pronouns: Hardworking + studious = The best recipe for new knowledments
+- 😄 Pronouns: Hardworking + studious = The best recipe for new Knowledge
 - ⚡ Fun fact: Sometimes I mistake < span > for < spam >  ^^